CPAN-Security/security.metacpan.org/docs/glossary.md

 ### CE Marking ⚠️

-> 1. A marking by which a manufacturer indicates that a product with digital elements and the processes put in place by the manufacturer are in conformity with the essential requirements set out in [EU Cyber Resilience Act, Annex I](#other-supporting-matter) and other applicable European Union harmonisation legislation providing for its affixing.
+> 1. A marking by which a manufacturer indicates that a product with digital elements and the processes put in place by the manufacturer are in conformity with the essential requirements set out in [EU Cyber Resilience Act, Annex I](#other-supporting-matter) and other applicable European Union harmonization legislation providing for its affixing.
 >
 > (Ref: [CRA 2024](#references-and-terms))